This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 If you or your loved one is active and lives life on the go, you may opt for a ready-made nutritional smoothie.
 These are often shelf-stabilized without needing any refrigeration.
 Plus, no chopping, slicing, or blending is required.

-Also, if you choose the right product, these premixed drinks and smoothies can be vary nutritious.
+Also, if you choose the right product, these premixed drinks and smoothies can be very nutritious.
 I have personally used the nutritional shakes from Kate Farms because they are plant-based, all natural, and (most importantly) taste great too!
 You can see all my recommended nutritional drinks for seniors here.